Charter, Rules & Regulations

-CAST is comprised of a Chair, a Secretary/Treasurer, and five additional members.
+CAST is comprised of a Chair, a Vice Chair, and five additional members.
 Adhoc members are added as needed.
-A CAST committee member may serve up to two terms, with each term lasting 3 years.
+A CAST committee member may serve up to two terms, with each term lasting 2 years.

 The SNS Executive Council appoints CAST officers and may appoint them for extended terms.
 CAST members are appointed from active SNS members.
-The Chair of NESAC (neuroendovascular surgery advisory committee) is also a member of the CAST Committee.
+The Chairs of NESAC (Neuroendovascular Surgery Advisory Committee) and NCTAC (Neurocritical Care Trauma Advisory Committee) are also a member of the CAST Committee.

 The SNS Executive Council looks for current or past members of the RC for Neurological Surgery and/or current or past directors of the American Board of Neurological Surgery (ABNS) as good candidates for appoint to CAST.
 This is due to the familiarity these people have with the principles of the accreditation and certification processes.
 The CAST Chair attends the SNS Council meetings for the purpose of continuity between the work of CAST and that of the Council.